-I started out as a self-taught coder on an Apple II+ in high school, obtained CS degrees from MIT and Johns Hopkins, then professionally wandered through the semiconductor, government/defense, internet, and game industries before setting up shop as Technicat LLC, providing contract development and consulting services while self-publishing apps and games.
+I started out as a self-taught coder on an Apple II+ in high school, then, armed with CS degrees from MIT and Johns Hopkins, wandered through the semiconductor, government/defense, internet, and game industries before setting up shop as Technicat LLC, providing contract development and consulting services while self-publishing apps and games.
 It’s all in my podcast interview.

 2002- Las Vegas, Nevada

-Currently on the App Store, a licensed Unity reimplementation of the HyperBowl arcade/attraction game, and the Talk Dim Sum food and language app written in Swift.
+Currently on the App Store, a licensed Unity reimplementation of the HyperBowl arcade/attraction game I worked on at Hyper Entertainment, and the Talk Dim Sum food and language app written in Swift (originally Xamarin, while I was on a consulting gig in Hong Kong and trying to learn how to order food).
 Other self-published apps and games are on itch.io and Steam.

-Wrote Learn Unity 4 for iOS Game Development, published by Apress.
+Learn Unity 4 for iOS Game Development, published by Apress

 2001 Burbank, California